 - Do you struggle with a strong desire to flee or end the relationship (even though you know your date or the relationship is foundationally good)?
 Yes / No

-- Do you feel more excited and attracted to those you can’t date or keep relationships with, while feeling indifferent about the ones you can?
+- Do you feel more excited and attracted to those you can’t date or keep relationships with while feeling indifferent about the ones you can?
 Yes / No

-- Do you feel pre-occupied with the need to feel excited and passionate about someone (because you feel only then you’ll really want to work at a relationship)?
+- Do you feel preoccupied with the need to feel excited and passionate about someone (because you feel only then you’ll really want to work at a relationship)?
 Yes / No

-If you answered yes to three or more of these questions than you probably feel shame to admit these feelings but relief to know you’re not the only one.
-If you answered yes to five or more questions you may have convinced yourself that the problem isn’t you, it’s the relationship or other person.
-You may believe that you wouldn’t feel this way if they were more attractive, compatible, smart, educated, fun, healthy, active, religious, social, outgoing, happy, confident, positive, etc. These assumptions result from your best guesses about why you aren’t feeling the connection you think you should be feeling.
+If you answered yes to three or more of these questions, then you probably feel shame to admit these feelings but relieved to know you’re not the only one.
+If you answered yes to five or more, you may have convinced yourself that the problem isn’t you, it’s the relationship or the other person.
+You might believe that you wouldn’t feel this way if they were more attractive, compatible, smart, educated, fun, healthy, active, religious, social, outgoing, happy, confident, positive, etc. These assumptions result from your best guesses about why you aren’t feeling the connection you think you should be feeling.
 You’re not aware of the thinking errors and situational triggers that are actually driving your disconnection, but you know you fear settling or getting trapped in the wrong relationship.
-This makes you anxious about working on a relationship when you can’t shake the feeling that if it were right it would be natural, organic, and easy.
+This makes you anxious about working on a relationship when you can’t shake the feeling that if it were right, it would be natural, organic, and easy.
 The idea of having to force yourself to date or be in a relationship makes it feel wrong.
 You long to feel a strong and powerful desire for a relationship (like you’ve felt when anxiously attached in the past), but even when initially excited, the feelings often fade within weeks or months (leaving you once again with doubts about your interest, attraction, or compatibility with your partner).
-Although, many singles and couples feel the emotions they desire are beyond their control, the good news is this is not true.
+Although many singles and couples feel the emotions they desire are beyond their control, the good news is this is not true.
 You can unlock your feelings, engage fully, and gain the confidence and passion you desire.
 Click here to learn how: I’m single, I’m in a relationship).